Smooth Yamabe invariant and surgery: Proof of Theorem

 \subsection{Proof of Theorem~\ref{main.strong}}

 The metrics $g_\th$ are defined for small $\th>0$ as described above.
 In order to prove Theorem \ref{main.strong} it is sufficient to prove

-for any sequence $\th_i \to 0$ as $i \to \infty$ for which $\lim_{i\to \infty}\mu(N,g_{\th_i})$ exists.
+for any sequence $\th_i \searrow 0$ as $i \to \infty$ for which $\lim_{i \to \infty} \mu(N,g_{\th_i})$ exists.
 Recall that $(M,g) = (M_1\amalg M_2, g_1\amalg g_2)$.

 The upper bound on $\lim_{i\to \infty}\mu(N,g_{\th_i})$ is easy to prove.
 The proof of the lower bound is more complicated, our arguments for this part are inspired by the compact\-ness-concentration principle in analysis, see for example \cite{evans:90}.
+In the case of a concentration, we will use blow-up analysis in order to construct a non-trivial solution to the Yamabe equation on some limit space.
+Here we follow and generalize a similar construction of a blow-up limit in lecture notes by Schoen, see~\cite[Chapter~V.2]{schoen.yau:94}.\nobreak

-For each metric $g_\th$ we have a solution of the Yamabe equation \eref{Yamabe_equation}.
+For each metric $g_\th$ we have a solution of the Yamabe equation \eqref{Yamabe_equation}.
 We take a sequence of $\th$ tending to $0$.
 Following the compactness-concentration principle, this sequence of solutions can concentrate in points or converge to a non-trivial solution or do both at the same time.
 The concentration in points can be used to construct a non-trivial solution on a sphere by blowing up the metrics.

-In our situation we may have concentration in a fixed point (subcase I.1) or in a wandering point (subcase I.2), and we may have convergence to a non-trivial solution on the original manifold (subcase II.1.2) or in the attached part (subcases II.1.1 and II.2).
-In each of these cases we obtain a different lower bound for $\lim_{i\to \infty}\mu(N,g_{\th_i})$: In the subcases I.1 and I.2 the lower bound is $\mu(\mS^n)$, in subcase II.1.2 it is $\mu(M,g)$, and in the subcases II.1.1 and II.2 we obtain $\La_{n,k}^{(1)}$ and $\La_{n,k}^{(2)}$ as lower bounds.
-Together these cases give the lower bound of Theorem \ref{main.strong}.
+In our situation we may have concentration in a fixed point (subcase~I.1) or in a wandering point (subcase I.2), and we may have convergence to a non-trivial solution on the original manifold (subcase II.1.2) or in the attached part (subcases II.1.1 and II.2).
+In each of these cases we obtain a different lower bound for $\lim_{i\to \infty}\mu(N,g_{\th_i})$: In the subcases~I.1 and I.2 the lower bound is $\mu(\mS^n)$, in subcase II.1.2 it is $\mu(M,g)$, and in the subcases II.1.1 and II.2 we obtain $\La_{n,k}^{(1)}$ and $\La_{n,k}^{(2)}$ as lower bounds.
+Together these cases give the lower bound of Theorem~\ref{main.strong}.

 The cases here are not exclusive.
 For example it is possible that the solutions may both concentrate in a point and converge to a non-trivial solution on the original manifold.